Execution of Joe Nathan James Jr.: Execution

 The execution of James took place on July 28, 2022.
-He was scheduled to be executed at 6 p.m. but was not pronounced dead until 9 p.m.
+He was scheduled to be executed at 6 p.m. but was not pronounced dead until 9:27 p.m making it possibly the longest execution in US history.
 Hall's daughters had planned to attend the execution, hear James' final words hoping for an apology, and then leave.
 However, ADOC officials told the Hall family that it would be impossible for them to leave, because of prison protocols.
 James did not open his eyes or show any deliberate movements at any point during the procedure, according to reporting from the Associated Press.
 He did not speak when asked if he had any final words.
 Witnesses of the execution cannot confirm that James was conscious at the time of his execution.
 According to the Alabama Corrections Commissioner, John Hamm, James was not sedated.
 It was also reported that a female journalist who was witnessing the execution had been told that her skirt was too short for her to enter the witness room during the execution procedure.